-The Aerotropolis presents a unique opportunity to efficiently and collaboratively plan for and explore alternative and innovative servicing solutions.
-The NSW Government will continue to work with utility providers and consult with stakeholders such as WCAA and Western Sydney Airport to develop an innovative and sustainable servicing strategy that commits to circular economy principles such as smart and zero carbon cities and smart grid systems.
+The Aerotropolis presents a unique opportunity to efficiently and collaboratively plan for and explore alternative and innovative servicing solutions including integrated and colocated utility approaches.
+The NSW Government will continue to work with utility providers to develop an innovative and sustainable servicing strategy that commits to circular economy principles such as smart and net zero carbon cities and smart grid systems.